managedcloudservices_7_1920x540

 OPERATING PROCEDURES FOR THE MANAGEMENT AND SUPERVISORY BOARDS; COMPOSITION AND OPERATING PROCEDURES FOR THEIR COMMITTEES

 The management and supervisory boards work together closely and in an atmosphere of trust in the interests of the Company.
-The chairman of the supervisory board coordinates the board's work and chairs its meetings.
-The supervisory board has also appointed committees.
+The chair of the supervisory board coordinates the board's work and chairs its meetings.
+The supervisory board has also appointed a human resources and an audit committee.
 The management board generally attends supervisory board meetings, submits written and verbal reports on individual agenda items and proposals for resolution, and answers any questions posed by supervisory board members.
 The supervisory board also meets regularly without the management board being present.

 INDEPENDENCE OF SUPERVISORY BOARD MEMBERS

 The shareholder representatives on the supervisory board have determined what they consider to be an appropriate number of independent shareholder representatives on the supervisory board, taking into account the Company's ownership structure.
 More than half of all supervisory board members representing the shareholders are, accordingly, required to be independent of the Company and its management board.
 Moreover, at least one shareholder representative is required to be independent of the controlling shareholder, and of the Company and its management board.
-The supervisory board in its current composition corresponds to this determination.
+The supervisory board in its current composition meets these requirements.
 The number and names of the independent shareholder representatives can be found below.

 In its assessment of independence, the supervisory board has examined in detail the indicators listed in the current version of the German Corporate Governance Code.
 None of the indicators listed in the Code contradict the supervisory board's assessment of independence, nor are any other reasons apparent that contradict this assessment.

-One point requiring further explanation is the classification of supervisory board chairman Josef Blazicek as »independent« of the Company and its management board.
-Josef Blazicek is considered to be independent despite having been a member of the Company's supervisory board for currently just over 13 years (as of November 2022).
+One point requiring further explanation is the classification of supervisory board chair Josef Blazicek as »independent« of the Company and its management board.
+Josef Blazicek is considered to be independent despite having been a member of the Company's supervisory board for currently just over 14 years (as of November 2023).

 Karl Astecker's independence of both the Company and its management board also requires examination.
 Karl Astecker currently provides consulting services that the Company pays for.
 This constitutes a material business relationship with the Company.